-We will invest even more into education and skills, schools and TasTAFE, to give Tasmanians greater opportunities to participate in, and benefit from, a strong economy.
+We support businesses to grow, hire, and importantly, manage the impacts of COVID-19.
+We will support our industries to capitalise on our competitive advantages.
+And we will invest even more into education and skills, and TasTAFE to give Tasmanians greater opportunities to participate in, and benefit from, our growing economy.

-Our landmark infrastructure program of nearly $5 billion will build the intergenerational infrastructure our State needs to thrive, including more homes, better schools, roads, bridges, irrigation systems, as well as renewable energy assets and health, hospitals and justice facilities.
+The Budget supports a total infrastructure investment program of $5.7 billion, which will build the intergenerational infrastructure to secure Tasmania’s future, including better hospitals, more homes, better schools, roads, bridges, as well as irrigation systems and renewable energy assets.

 IMPACT ON THE BUDGET